LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/overview.md

 ---

 {: .important}
+Did you know that LivePerson has a Conversational AI forum for builders?
+Check it out [here](https://talkyard.livepersonai.com/)!

+{: .important}
-For some practice with Agent Assist, complete the [Using Agent Assist](tutorials-guides-using-agent-assist-overview.html) tutorial.
+For some practice with Conversation Assist, complete the [Using Conversation Assist](tutorials-guides-using-agent-assist-overview.html) tutorial.

-### What is Agent Assist?
+### What is Conversation Assist?
-Conversation Orchestrator’s Agent Assist is a suite of features that improve the productivity of human agents.
-Agent Assist’s key feature is intent-based and skill-based recommendations of knowledge base articles and bots.
+Conversation Assist is a suite of features that improve the productivity of human agents.
+Conversation Assist’s key feature is intent-based and skill-based recommendations of knowledge base articles and bots.

 ### Intent-based recommendations
-Within a messaging conversation, Agent Assist recommends to the agent knowledge base articles and/or bots based on the intent that’s detected in the consumer’s message.
+Within a messaging conversation, Conversation Assist recommends to the agent knowledge base articles and/or bots based on the intent that’s detected in the consumer’s message.
 The recommendations are presented in real time, inline within the conversation.

 <img width="550" src="img/agentassist/example.png">